 Status tab Field Description Category The category assigned to this video.
-A Flashback video's category determines the order in which it transmits to the server.
-Flashback videos will transmit in the order in which they are listed on the Categories tab, as demonstrated here.
-System Security Video/Case Modules DVR Firmware DVD Precinct Videos Cases Notations Columns Categories Video Categories Page 1 of 2 (23 total records) << < > >> >1 Backup Description Day(s) Online In Use Enabled No Citation transmits first 100 days Disabled Citation transmits second 365 days Enabled true transmits third Search 365 days Enabled true transmits fourth Arrest 365 days true Enabled transmits fifth Other 1 365 days true Enabled A video's category also determines its online life.
+A video's category determines the order in which it transmits to the server.
+Videos will transmit in the order in which they are listed on the Categories tab, as demonstrated here.
+Precinct System Video/Case Modules DVR Firmware DVD Security Videos Cases Columns Categories Notations Video Categories Page 1 of 2 (23 total records) > >> >1 << < Backup Description Day(s) Online In Use Enabled No Citation transmits first 100 days Disabled Citation transmits second 365 days Enabled true Search transmits third 365 days Enabled true transmits fourth Arrest 365 days true Enabled Other 1 transmits fifth 365 days true Enabled A video's category also determines its online life.
 You or your System Administrator can assign a number of online days to each category.
 If an option called Strict Purger is selected, then after a video reaches its category's predetermined age, the system will automatically purge that file from your DES application.
 If the Strict Purger option is not selected, the system will purge a video after two conditions are met: 1) the video reaches its category's predetermined age, and 2) the server needs the extra disk space to store other, higher priority data.
-Most Flashback categories are assigned by the officer immediately after a video is done recording.
+Most video categories are assigned by the officer immediately after a video is done recording.
 However, you can also assign categories back at the precinct after you've logged onto the server.
 The default video categories that you can assign to a video are: No Citation, Citation, Search, Arrest, Other 1 - 5.
 You or your System Administrator have the option of customizing these default category names to meet your agency's needs.
 The following categories are assigned automatically by the system: Background Mode.
-A Flashback recording session occurred when the Background Mode option was set to ON.
-When Background Mode is ON, it means that the Flashback DVR records continuously whenever the vehicle's ignition is on, and for X number of minutes after the ignition is turned off, where X = the Ignition Timer setting.
+An in-car recording session occurred when the Background Mode option was set to ON.
+When Background Mode is ON, it means that the in-car DVR records continuously whenever the vehicle's ignition is on, and for X number of minutes after the ignition is turned off, where X = the Ignition Timer setting.
 Power Failure.
-A Flashback recording session was interrupted after a power failure occurred.
+An in-car recording session was interrupted after a power failure occurred.
 Interrupted Recording.
-A recording session was interrupted because the SD card (Flashback3/ Flashback HD) or CF card (Flashback2) was full.
+A recording session was interrupted because the storage card was full.
 Interview.
-The Flashback video was captured using the optional Interview Room module, which is used to record interviews at your precinct.
+The in-car video was captured using the optional Interview Room module, which is used to record interviews at your precinct.
 Body Worn.
-The video was captured using a BodyVISION or BWX-100 Body Worn camera.
+The video was captured using a BodyVISION or BWX-100 body-worn DVR.
 VieVu.
-The video was captured using a VIEVU Body Worn camera.
+The video was captured using a VIEVU body-worn DVR.
 Firmware Upgrade.
-An officer requested a Flashback DVR firmware upgrade in the middle of a recording session (highly unlikely scenario).
+An officer requested an in-car DVR firmware upgrade in the middle of a recording session (highly unlikely scenario).
 Card Format.
-An officer began formatting the DVR's SD card (Flashback3/FlashbackHD) or CF card (Flash-back2) in the middle of a recording session (highly unlikely scenario).
+An officer began formatting the DVR's storage card in the middle of a recording session (highly unlikely scenario).